rnimisha/social-media-api/README.md

 # Social Media App API

 This project provides a RESTful API for social media application for managing post, profile, likes, comments and followings.
+Frontend with the API is build in [repo here](https://github.com/rnimisha/social-media-client).

 ## Features